 Khoresh Fesanjan ba Goosht My style - Pomegranate Walnut Lamb Stew

-I say that, since traditionally Fesanjan are prepared with chicken.
+I say that, since traditionally Fesanjan are prepared with chicken or duck.
 I love lamb shanks - Mahiche and decided to make my thick and delicious walnut pomegranate gravy to dress up the extremely soft “fall of the bone” muscle meat.
 It is best slow cooked and worth the time and effort.
 Serve it with any rice of your choice but ideally with the Baghali polo; prepared with fresh dill and fava beans with a touch of saffron and butter.

 6 lamb shanks